ShirinG/ShirinG.github.io/_posts/2016-11-27-flu_outcome_ML_post.md

 If you see any mistakes or have tips and tricks for improvement, please don't hesitate to let me know!
 Thanks. :-)

+---

+If you are interested in more machine learning post, check out [the category listing](https://shiring.github.io/categories.html#machine_learning-ref).

 ------------------------------------------------------------------------

 ``` r